234 pages. Paperback.

 Over 20 years in the making, the novel was also a first-place grant recipient from the Arch and Bruce Brown Foundation for Full-Length Fiction 2003.
 Since 1991, fourteen of its chapters have appeared in various journals and anthologies such as BLOOM and Men on Men 4: Best New Gay Fiction.
 One of its chapters, "Interpretations," was chosen as one of the Best Gay Stories 2008 (Lethe Press).
 Two of its chapters were also adapted and performed as stage monologues.

-The novel is available from Rebel Satori Press via their Queer Mojo imprint.
-You can download a sample chapter ("Sneaking Away") here and check out my little book trailer about how I came to write this novel over here.
+The novel was formerly available from Rebel Satori Press via their Queer Mojo imprint.
+This new edition includes a foreword by the author.
+Check out the book trailer about how I came to write this novel over here.